2026

 Keeley isn't just a brand, it’s a masterclass in longevity.

-Ted Jolly & Tim Keeley - Master Bat Makers at Gray - Nicolls May 1975
+Ted Jolly & 16 year old Tim Keeley - Master Bat Makers at Gray - Nicolls May 1975

 Tim led my tour of the factory and told me he worked under the legendary John Newbery and has personally handcrafted over 500,000 bats throughout his career.
 The team includes Tim’s brothers, Nick (a willow specialist) and Fred (sawmill expert), and his children.
 Tim’s daughter Keira handles customer service, orders, and social media.
 Keira is very efficient and engaging and does a great job making sure everything runs smoothly behind the scenes and is the first point of contact for customers.
 Heston, Tim’s younger son assists with buffing, sanding, and preparing clefts, while also learning the art of bat shaping and finishing – following in his father’s footsteps.